GRSEB9S/simple-md-matlab/README.md

 * Upon finished, two figures will show up.
   The first figure shows the time evolution of the kinetic, potential, and total energies.
-  The second figure shows the relative fluctuations of the total energy, which is of the order of 1.0e-5, indicating good energy conservation.
+  The second figure shows the relative fluctuations of the total energy, which are of the order of 1.0e-5, indicating good energy conservation.

 ## Contact